 When it comes to products that help smooth skin, you’ll want to look for ingredients like salicylic acid, which helps refine pores, AHA’s to exfoliate, hydrating oils, and retinols to improve texture.
 These active ingredients are formulated to deliver quick results and can easily be incorporated into your skincare routine.

-In order to get our routine in tip-top, skin-smoothing shape, we called on a few skincare experts, as well as Team Byrdie, to offer their absolute favorites for the purpose of exfoliation, hydration, retexturizing, and creating a more even skin tone.
+In order to get our routine in tip-top, skin-smoothing shape, we called on a few skincare experts, as well as team Byrdie, to offer their absolute favorites for the purpose of exfoliation, hydration, retexturizing, and evening skin tone.